mhyee/mhyee.com/content/blog/fydp5.md

   </a>
 </div>

-A locally optimal solution that is not globally optimal is a problematic for a few reasons.
+A locally optimal solution that is not globally optimal is problematic for a few reasons.
 First, we wasted some work, finding a solution that we must discard.
 Also, the regions are no longer independent.
 Finally, we no longer have the property that the algorithm yields solutions as they are found.
 We have